icub-tech-iit/documentation/docs/icub_robot_calibration/icub-stereo-calib.md

 MonoCalib value
 ```

-The boardWidth W is the number of corners along the width direction of the chessboard pattern (e.g. 8 for the provided pattern).
+- The `boardWidth` W is the number of corners along the width direction of the chessboard pattern (e.g. 8 for the provided pattern).

-The boardHeight H is the number of corners along the width direction of the chessboard pattern (e.g. 6 for the provided pattern).
+- The `boardHeight` H is the number of corners along the height direction of the chessboard pattern (e.g. 6 for the provided pattern).

-The boardSize S specifies the length (in meters) of one side of the squares in the chessboard pattern.
+- The `boardSize` S specifies the length (in meters) of one side of the squares in the chessboard pattern.

-The numberOfImages N specifies the number of images used for the calibration procedure (usually 20-30).
+- The `numberOfImages` N specifies the number of images used for the calibration procedure (usually 20-30).

-The parameter value identifies if the module has to run the stereo calibration (Val=0) or the mono calibration (Val=1).
-For the mono calibration connect only the camera that you want to calibrate.
+- The `MonoCalib` value identifies if the module has to run the stereo calibration (Val=0) or the mono calibration (Val=1).
+For the mono calibration, connect only the camera that you want to calibrate.

 The group [STEREO_CALIBRATION_CONFIGURATION] is the only one used by the module, all the other groups in the config file will be ignored.
 As default the stereoCalib module uses the iCubEyes.ini located in $ICUB_ROOT/app/cameraCalibration/conf.